Just moved in? Here’s everything you need on one page. Dig in! And welcome to Shaw.

 Kingshighway & Vandeventer

 If you do not yet have a card, bring a piece of mail or something proving your city residency with you when you go to sign up!
-The Carpenter Branch is the second closest, located on south Grand.
+The Carpenter Branch is the second closest, located at 3309 S Grand.

 Shaw Market corner store